Firmware acquisition¶

 No internet forwarding

-Device connected only to lab LAN
+Device connected only to the lab LAN

 Tools: tcpdump, mitmproxy, ngrep